Crypto Snack (SNACK) 24-Hour Volume Hits $254,409.67

 Crypto Snack Token Profile

-Crypto Snack launched on May 27th, 2021.
+Crypto Snack’s genesis date was May 27th, 2021.
 Crypto Snack’s total supply is 10,000,000,000 tokens.
 Crypto Snack’s official Twitter account is @cryptosnack_ and its Facebook page is accessible here.
-The official website for Crypto Snack is www.cryptosnacks.org.
+Crypto Snack’s official website is www.cryptosnacks.org.

-It is usually not possible to purchase alternative cryptocurrencies such as Crypto Snack directly using U.S. dollars.
-Investors seeking to trade Crypto Snack should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crypto Snack using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Crypto Snack directly using US dollars.
+Investors seeking to trade Crypto Snack should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crypto Snack using one of the exchanges listed above.

 Receive News & Updates for Crypto Snack Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crypto Snack and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.